Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 "You know, I gave a little blood for the right to vote, almost died on that bridge in Selma.
 I'm not going to stand by and see the people take the vote from us.
 We have to use it.
 If we fail to use it, we will lose it."

--- John Lewis, the former congressman and civil rights icon who died Friday, as quoted by NPR's Don Gonyea at a church in Cincinnati, Ohio, in 2018
+— John Lewis, the congressman and civil rights icon who died Friday, as quoted by NPR's Don Gonyea at a church in Cincinnati, Ohio, in 2018